 The total project budget is €8,000K.

-This project receives funding from the European Research and Innovation Programme Horizon 2020.
+This project received funding from the European Research and Innovation Programme Horizon 2020.

 Photo credit: Tecnalia